ppvalluri09/TestFunDo/README.md

 <img src="https://user-images.githubusercontent.com/44934630/61872969-4ee5f700-af02-11e9-88eb-a4301f750150.png"/>

+3. <h3>Avoiding Multicasting of Votes</h3>

+    One of the main problem in Indian elections is one person casting multiple votes illegally.
+The traditional method of using marker ink to detect the status of voting is not a fair way to determine if a person has voted or not.
+Since we are using a Blockchain to store all the transactions, we can check the Micropayment Channel for the existence of balance in his/her Wallet of a particular citizen associated with that unique ID.

 4. <h3>Dynamic Voter ID</h3>

    Each time a person votes a unique Voter Id is generated by hashing his/her Aadhaar Card, Timestamp, name, etc... and corresponded to their transaction.

 5. <h3>Counting the Votes</h3>

    After election ends we just need to check the total number of Ballot Coins in each party's wallet.
 As each vote corresponds to a transaction it is much easier to calculate the turnout.

 <h1>Why Old School again?</h1>